 - Butter: To use for sautéing the aromatics (garlic and shallot)

-- Shallot: Adds a depth of flavor to the overall quiche
+- Shallot: Adds a depth of flavor to the overall quiche.

 See the recipe card below for more information about quantities.

-How do I make this recipe?
+How do I make this homemade quiche?

-For the pastry crust: Blend the flour and butter together until the mixture resembles small pea size pellets.
+Step 1: Blend the flour and butter together until the mixture resembles small pea size pellets.
 Pour the flour and butter mixture into a large bowl then add in a few tablespoons of the ice water, mixing together with a spatula until it forms a rough dough Knead the dough a little until it comes together, then wrap in some saran wrap and flatten into a disc.

-Place in the fridge for up to one hour, or for two days if you are not ready to use right away.
+Step 2: Place in the fridge for up to one hour, or for two days if you are not ready to use right away.
 If after 2 days, you can place in the freezer for up to two months, tightly wrapped.

 For the filling/assembly of the quiche:

-Lay out the pastry dough and roll until ½ an inch thick, then lay across the top of the pie dish.
-Put a piece of parchment over the top of the pie dough and pour in baking beans or dry rice to blind bake the crust.
+Step 4: Put a piece of parchment over the top of the pie dough and pour in baking beans or dry rice to blind bake the crust.
 Blind baking the crust will help keep the dough from baking and not keeping its shape.
 Bake the crust at 350º for 20 minutes.

-Remove the parchment and baking beans or rice and set aside and cool for 15 minutes.
-As the crust cooks and cools, sauté the garlic and onions in butter until fragrant.
-Meanwhile, boil a pot of water and in a steamer bowl, steam the broccoli until almost fork tender, approximately 5-6 minutes.
+Step 7: Meanwhile, boil a pot of water and in a steamer bowl, steam the broccoli until almost fork tender, approximately 5-6 minutes.
 Pour the broccoli into the garlic and shallot and toss to combine, approximately for 1-2 minutes, then set aside.

 In a large mixing bowl, crack in the eggs, then add in the heavy cream, cheddar cheese, salt, pepper and whisk.
 To the egg mixture, pour in the broccoli, garlic, and onion.
 Mix with a spatula and set aside.
 Once the crust has cooled, pour the egg mixture into the crust and bake at 375º for 35 minutes or until an inserted knife comes out clean.